cnvogelg/plipbox/doc/src/firmware.md

 Now your device is fully operational and we use the serial link to communicate with plipbox.

-### 1.3 Flash on AVR-NET-IO Board
+### 1.3 Flashing with ISP

-The AVR-NET-IO-Board from Pollin.de has a different AVR chip, the ATmega32 and thus needs another firmware version:

-        plipbox-0.1-57600-avrnetio-atmega32.hex

-Again I use avrdude to flash the firmware.
-Although the board provides a bootloader via serial port I was not able to use this with avrdude.
-So I switched over to direct ISP programming but that needs an AVR ISP programming adapter.
+All AVR boards can be flashed with an In-System-Programmer (ISP) device.
+This device directly programs the flash ROM.
+The ISP is an external tool that is also typically connected via USB to your PC.
 I use the [USBasp][1] thats a cheap AVR ISP that is supported by avrdude and has a USB connector.
 You can build one yourself or buy a [kit][2].

+The AVR-NET-IO-Board from Pollin.de needs to be flashed via ISP and this firmware variant:

+        plipbox-<version>-57600-avrnetio-atmega32.hex

-The command avrdude is as follows:
+Again you can use `avrdude` to flash the firmware.
+The command avrdude is as
+follows:

         > avrdude -p m32 -c usbasp -U flash:w:plipbox-0.1-57600-avrnetio-atmega32.hex

+Please note the different flash adapter `usbasp` here and that you do not need a serial speed now.

 [1]: http://www.fischl.de/usbasp/
 [2]: http://www.fundf.net/usbasp/